FXCM Review and Tutorial 2020

 - Active Trader accounts for higher volume traders looking for reduced commissions

 - Professional trading accounts for clients that can evidence substantial trading expertise.
-These accounts offer higher leverage; however, clients are not eligible for the same legal protections provided to retail clients.

 Some of the advantages of opting to trade with FXCM include:

 - High levels of education and resources for clients

 - Reliable service for desktops and mobile devices